Terms & Conditions

 Amicable dispute resolution

 Users may bring any disputes to the Owner who will try to resolve them amicably.

 While Users' right to take legal action shall always remain unaffected, in the event of any controversy regarding the use of the Centre for Contemplative Creative Science or the Service, Users are kindly asked to contact the Owner with the contact details provided in this document.

 The User may submit the complaint including a brief description and if applicable, the details of the related order, purchase, or account, to the Owner's email address specified in this document.
 The Owner processes the complaint without undue delay and within 21 days of receiving it.

 The European Commission has established an online platform for alternative dispute resolutions that facilitates an out-of-court method for solving any dispute related to and stemming from online sale and service contracts.
 As a result, any European Consumer can use such a platform for resolving any dispute stemming from contracts that have been entered into online.
 The platform is available at the following link.

 We reserve the right, at our sole discretion, to modify or replace these Terms at any time.
-If a revision is a material we will try to provide at least 30 days' notice prior to any new terms taking effect.
+If any revisions have been done we will try to provide at least 30 days notice prior to any new terms taking effect.
 What constitutes a material change will be determined at our sole discretion.

 If you have any questions about these Terms, please contact us.